nextcloud/documentation/admin_manual/configuration/configuration_assets.rst

 In production environments, JavaScript and CSS files are delivered in a concatenated and compressed format.

-# Original sentence: "In productive environments JavaScript and CSS files shall be delivered concatenated and minified."

 ownCloud creates individual JavaScript and CSS files and saves them in a folder called 'assets' in the web root.
 This folder must be owned by the web server user and is used for static delivery of these files.